 Maternity services include all medical care related to pregnancy and childbirth.
 There is no visit limit when you receive maternity care from obstetricians, gynecologists, or nurse midwives.
-Your out-of-pocket costs will be higher if you use providers that are outside the Blue Cross Blue Shield PPO network.
+Your out-of-pocket costs will be lower if you use providers that are in the Blue Cross Blue Shield PPO network.
+When using providers in Massachusetts, you should also confirm if the provider is affiliated with a lower cost sharing hospital as that will impact how much you pay for certain services.
+This is known as Hospital Choice Cost Share (learn more).

 The Student Health Insurance Plan reimburses up to $90 for one childbirth class for an enrolled, pregnant member and up to $45 for each refresher childbirth course.